romainlebreton/R1.02-DeveloppementInterfacesWeb/tutorials/tutorial1_1-en.md

 ### An HTML document is like a tree

-HTML tags provide a structure of tree to the document.
+HTML tags provide a tree structure to the document.
 In our example `index.html`

 ```html